-Birthday refers only to the month and day in a calendar year, not the year in which the person was born.
+Please note: Birthday refers only to the month and day in a calendar year, not the year in which the person was born.

-NOTE: Some plans not covered by State law may follow the gender rule for dependent children.
+Please note: Some plans not covered by State law may follow the gender rule for dependent children.
 This rule states that the father's coverage is the primary plan.
 In the event of a disagreement between two plans, the gender rule applies.